 If you are facing penalties from the IRS for paying or filing your taxes late, you have some options to get those assessments removed.
 Reasonable cause is one method to getting penalty abatement.

 Learn more about reasonable cause and how to qualify for it.

 Reasonable cause can be used when you have a legitimate excuse for not paying or filing your taxes on time.
 When claiming reasonable cause, you must be able to prove that it was out of your control to file or pay on time and that you tried to file but it wasn’t possible.

-According to the IRS, some examples of reasonable cause can include:
+According to the IRS, some examples of reasonable cause for penalty abatement can include:

 - Death of a family member or loved one.

 - Unavoidable absence.
 This can include being in jail or in rehab.

 - Your records were destroyed due to a fire, flood, or other reason.